-The situation is changing by the hour.
-Indigenous allies, at the request of their territorial and spiritual authorities, have reached out to us, their Brothers and Sisters, and asked us to step forward and provide support.
+Many Territory and Spiritual Authorities have reached out to the Center for Sacred Studies and the Fountain and asked us to step forward and provide support and resources.
 Mindahi Crescencio Bastida Muñoz, for example, is one such ally.
-Mamo Manuel Coronado Simongama of the Kogi Community in Sierra Nevada de Santa Marta, Columbia is another.
-Communities know best what they need and how such support should be delivered.
-Support delivered must reflect the situation and needs of the communities as determined by the People who receive funds.
+Mamo Manuel Coronado Simongama of the Kogi Community in Sierra Nevada de Santa Marta, Colombia is another, and another Loretta Afraid of Bear Cook of the Lakota in Pine Ridge, South Dakota.

 • seeds, gardening supplies and equipment

 • toilet paper, baby items, and feminine hygiene products

 • animal foods and other necessary items like brown salt blocks with minerals for livestock

 If you would prefer to mail your donations, you may send them to: